Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Methods

-Probe-report coupling is assessed with two monotonic association metrics.
-Spearman $\rho$ measures whether probe scores and self-reports preserve the same ordering across observations, so we refer to it as \emph{introspective strength}.
-This metric is positive when self-reports are positively correlated with probe scores (e.g.\ the model reports higher happiness when the probe measures an internal representation that is closer to happiness) and negative when these variables have an inverse relationship (e.g.\ the model reports higher happiness when the probe measures an internal representation that is closer to sadness).
-For this reason, the more positive this metric is in our experiments, the better.
-If $\rho$ is significantly different from 0, then the association between self-reports and probe scores is not due to chance.
-Isotonic $R^2$ measures how well self-report can be predicted from probe score by an unconstrained monotonic function, so we refer to it as \emph{introspective fidelity}.
-In our experiments, higher Isotonic $R^2$ can be interpreted as more precise agreement between self-reports and internal state.
-We report both metrics because a model may preserve rank order on average while the mapping from state to report could be high-variance.
-Confidence intervals are computed via cluster bootstrap (resampling at the conversation level, $B = 1{,}000$, 95\% percentile CIs) to respect the non-independence of observations within conversations without relying on parametric normality for rank-based summaries.
-For pooled conversation-turn and steering observations, significance testing uses linear mixed-effects models (LMM, random intercept by conversation, REML estimation) so that repeated observations from the same conversation do not result in pseudoreplication.
-Turn-wise and alpha-wise trends are tested with these mixed-effects models when they converge; when the mixed-effects model is singular we fall back to one-sample $t$-tests on per-conversation slopes or per-conversation alpha-correlations, preserving the conversation as the unit of analysis but losing some information.
-Whenever a figure reports multiple parallel tests from the same dataset and endpoint family, we report raw p-values but apply Benjamini--Hochberg (BH) correction within that family and note whether the reported conditions survive.
+Turn-wise and alpha-wise trends are tested with these mixed-effects models when they are estimable; when the LMM is singular we fall back to one-sample $t$-tests on per-conversation slopes or per-conversation alpha-correlations.
+This fallback preserves the conversation as the unit of analysis (avoids pseudorreplication), but uses less information than the pooled LMM.
+Whenever a figure reports multiple parallel tests from the same dataset and endpoint family, we report raw p-values but apply Benjamini--Hochberg (BH) correction, a standard false-discovery-rate procedure, within that family and note whether the reported conditions survive.
 Comparisons between true probes and random-direction controls use paired cluster-bootstrap tests.
-Drift across turns is quantified via mixed-effects models (value $\sim$ turn $+$ (1$|$conversation)), reporting the fixed-effect slope as the primary estimate.
 When only five aggregated alpha means are available, exact-permutation tests over the five alpha levels are used to test monotonic trends.
 Model-size trends on conversation-level summaries use OLS regression on $\log(\text{model size})$.
 A significance threshold of $\alpha = 0.05$ was used in all analyses.